Webpage performance notes

 Disabling cache

-To make sure you are disabling the case in the face of HTTP1.1, HTTP1.0 and older HTTP1.0-only proxies, you'll probably want most of:
+To make sure you are disabling the case in the face of HTTP1.1, HTTP1.0 and older HTTP1.0-only proxies, you'll probably want the server to use the following headers:

-• Pragma: no-cache for HTTP 1.0 browser and proxies - but Pragma is often not honoured, so so you usually want:
+• Pragma: no-cache for HTTP 1.0 browser and HTTP 1.0 proxies - but various things do not honour Pragma, so you usually want:

 • Expires: (date in the past) Giving an Expires value of 0 or an invalid date should be interpreted as immediate expiration.
 It's slightly safer to just pick a valid date squarely in the past, though.

-Expires means the server tells the browser that "you should not check with me at all until [date]," which has both upsides and downsides.
+Expires means the server tells the browser that "until [date], you should not check cache-freshness with me at all, not even with a conditional request"

 Vary